lehner-lab/Scaling_Law/Exon_Inclusion_Across_Conditions/HepG2_Huvek/001_Download_and_process_raw_files.md

-# HepG2 vs Huvek
+# Raw sequencing files

 To compare exon inclusion in two different cell lines, we chose two cell lines representing different lineages (HepG2 and Huvek) from the [ENCODE Project Common Cell Types](https://www.genome.gov/26524238/encode-project-common-cell-types/).
 Transcriptomic RNA-seq data from these cell lines is stored in GEO.
 To run the code written in this document, you'll also need the
-`Samples_ID.txt` file found in this folder.
+`Samples_ID.txt` file found in the `Data` folder.

 ## Download files

 The easiest way to download GEO data is to use the [SRA toolkit](https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/).
-First, we will build a table linking the GSM IDs we have to the SRA IDs required by the SRA toolkit:
+First, I built a table linking the GSM IDs I had to the SRA IDs required by the SRA toolkit:

 ```bash
 # Make SRR-to-GSM table